Ni2M/AI-agent/README.md

 ```
 - Define required API keys in your `.env` file:

-To use these packages, you need to create and pass API keys.
 Sign up and create the keys for [Tavily](https://app.tavily.com/home) and [OpenAI](https://auth.openai.com/create-account).
 Once you have your API key, add it to your `.env` file:

 ```OPENAI_API_KEY="your-api-key"```